 5. Take time to recharge

 Periods of inactivity are essential not only for avoiding burnout, but for being more enterprising.
 Strategic-thinking skills flourish during downtime, when the brain has a chance to decompress, wander and visualize different outcomes.
-So don’t feel guilty about taking short breaks during the workday, making time for a real lunch and going on long vacations.
+So don’t feel guilty about taking short breaks during the workday, going out for a real lunch.
 When you give yourself permission to get away from the office, you’ll come back to your job sharper than before.

 Another note to managers: You play a big role in helping staff recharge.
 This may require a shift in your corporate culture, as some businesses have the false mentality that 50- or 60-hour workweeks are laudable and the occasional long weekend is sufficient downtime.
 So persuade your workaholics to use their paid time off instead of rolling them over, and set the example by taking time off and unplugging.